 Is My Life Insurance Plan a Tax Shelter?
 (And if So … So What?)

 Immediate Financing Arrangements (IFAs) have been widely promoted to high-net-worth individuals as a strategy to fund permanent life insurance.
-The structure typically involves paying an annual premium, immediately borrowing the funds back to replenish capital (for legitimate income-generating purposes), and deducting the loan interest and a portion of the premium from income each year.
+The structure typically involves paying an annual premium, immediately borrowing the funds back to replenish capital (for legitimate income-generating purposes), and deducting the annual loan interest and a portion of the premium from income each year.
+The loan is designed to be carried indefinitely and repaid from the death benefit, leaving a net payout that is frequently pitched as “free insurance.”

 While much of the industry is focused on whether these arrangements violate the newly expanded General Anti-Avoidance Rule (GAAR), there is a much more immediate, mechanical compliance risk.
 Based on a strict reading of the mathematical definitions in the Income Tax Act, it appears that certain leveraged life insurance structures may technically qualify as tax shelters.